LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 There are 3 library system processes that are needed for this.

-1. Login as a user (normally using an ID and password/PIN).
+1. Login as a user
 2. Check current loans
-3. Renew loans (if necessary).
+3. Renew loans (if necessary)

 Many systems these days have an Application Programming Interface (API), made available using web services.
 This allows interaction with the system on the web, using machine-to-machine communication by passing data back and forth.
 When accessing web pages online we are usually using human-to-machine communication (clicking on web pages and typing in boxes).
 Having web services means we can just send the data required for the system to do what it needs to.